This post may contain affiliate links. Please read our disclosure policy.

 - Add the egg mixture to the milk in the saucepan and continue cooking over medium, while whisking, for 5-7 minutes until the mixture is thickened.

 - Remove mixture from heat and pour into a large bowl over ice to chill.
 Stir in heavy cream, vanilla extract and blue food coloring if desired.
 Let chill for 20 minutes, or cover and place in refrigerator for at least 2 hours until chilled.

-- Once mixture is completely cooled, add to your ice cream mixer for churning.
+- Add to your ice cream mixer for churning.

 - Churn ice cream for about 15 minutes, add in the gumballs, continue to churn for another 5 minutes.
 The consistency will be soft.
 Place ice cream in a sealed container and freeze for about 2 hours prior to serving.

 - Using REAL Bubblegum instead of Bubblegum extract: Follow Instructions above, omitting the bubblegum extract and adding real bubblegum into the milk.
 Bring to a simmer, while whisking, continue cooking for 15-20 minutes.
 The gum will dissolve, there will only be small pieces of it in the mixture.
 Continue with instructions above.